luxfi/warp/relayer/README.md

   - The maximum base fee gas price (in WEI) the relayer is willing to pay on this blockchain.
 If zero or left unset, the relayer will use a multiple of the current base fee estimation, and not have an explicit maximum.

-  `"max-priority-fee-per-gas": unsigned interger`
+  `"max-priority-fee-per-gas": unsigned integer`

   - The maximum priority fee per gas (in WEI) that the relayer is willing to pay to incentivize transactions being included on this blockchain.
 The relayer will use the current estimation of the required gas tip cap for this blockchain, up to a maximum of this configured value.
 Defaults to 2.5 GWEI.

-  `"block-acceptance-timeout-seconds": uint64`
+  `"tx-inclusion-timeout-seconds": unisgned integer`

   - The time in seconds to wait for a sent transaction to be included in a block when verifying transaction receipts before erroring out.
 If omitted, defaults to 30 seconds.